List of historic properties in Jerome, Arizona: Decline of Jerome

 In 1930, during and after the Great Depression, the price of copper fell to 14 cents a pound.
 In 1935, the Clark family sold United Verde to Phelps Dodge, and in 1938 UVX went out of business.
 As the ore deposits ran out, the mines closed.
 Phelps Dodge wanted to raze the town.

 Dozens of buildings, including the post office and jail, were lost as the earth beneath them sank away in the 1930s.
 Such was the case of the Jerome Jail.
 Jerome's housing stock and other buildings met a wide variety of fates over the years.
 Some burned or collapsed, such as the former Cuban Queen Bordello building which collapsed in 2017, and some were demolished by the Phelps Dodge Co.
 Among the buildings which were demolished was the Main Street Primary School in 1945 and the T.F.
 Miller building in 1953.
 By the mid-1950s Jerome, which once was Arizona's 4th largest city, was destined to become a ghost town.
 This however, did not happen due to the efforts of the few remaining residents who were determined to save the town.
 They succeeded when they turned to tourism and retail sales as a source of revenue.
-Jerome became a National Historic Landmark in November 13, 1966.
+Jerome became a National Historic Landmark on November 13, 1966.